isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-does-diatomaceous-earth-kill-bed-bugs.markdown

----
+ï»¿---
+date: '2025-05-19T00:00:00+00:00'
+lastmod: '2025-05-19T00:00:00+03:00'
 author: Isaac
 layout: post
 title: Does Diatomaceous Earth Kill Bed Bugs?
-$12025-05-19T00:00:00+00:00
 categories:
 - Bed Bugs
 - Guide
 tags: []
 slug: /does-diatomaceous-earth-kill-bed-bugs/
-$12025-05-19T00:00:00+03:00
 ---

 [Diatomaceous earth](http://npic.orst.edu/factsheets/degen.html)
-, commonly known as D. E, is a naturally occurring off-white soft, silicon-based sedimentary rock.
-It is composed of fossilized marine-based algae called planktons.
+, commonly known as D. E, is a naturally occurring off-white soft, silicon-based sedimentary rock.Â It is composed of fossilized marine-based algae called planktons.
 Under a microscope, it looks like shards of glass (silica is used to make glass).
 But does diatomaceous earth [kill bed bugs (or even with vinegar)](https://pestpolicy.com/does-vinegar-kill-bed-bugs/) ?
 *A simple answer is, YES, diatomaceous earth will kill bed bugs.
-The D.E particles stick to the insect's exoskeleton it punctures the carapace, thus, leaving the insect susceptible to dehydration. *
+The D.E particles stick to the insect's exoskeleton it punctures the carapace, thus, leaving the insect susceptible to dehydration.Â *
 *Also, when the insect inhales the powder, it cuts through the respiratory system and causes drying of the mucous membrane of breathing passages in the bug, thus, killing them.
-Related: Pictures of Bed Bugs. *
+Related: Pictures of Bed Bugs.Â *
 [amazon bestseller="Best Bed Bugs Killers" items="2" template="table"]
 ## Details: Does Diatomaceous Earth Kill Bed Bugs?
 But it only gets worse when you get to realize that, like cockroaches,